StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

     Parameters can't have duplicate names.
 Attempting to duplicate a name will throw an error.
 This can cause problems when loading in RasCAL1 projects where duplicate names are allowed.

 To subsequently change the values of the parameters (including names), there are a few methods you can use.
-For each of the methods, you can refer to the parameter by its name or its number.
-There are dedicated methods for each of the attributes of the parameters:
+For each of the methods, you can refer to the parameter by its index number.
+In Matlab, you can refer to a parameter by name:

 .. tab-set-code::
     .. code-block:: Matlab